-For instance, an article ends on asking readers to download a cheat sheet that is freely available without registration.
+For instance, an article ends by asking readers to download a cheat sheet that is freely available without registration.

-Then the cheat sheet ends on asking readers to download a special report or white paper in the B2B world that requires registration.
+Then the cheat sheet ends by asking readers to download a special report or white paper in the B2B world that requires registration.

-Then the special report ends on asking readers to watch a video that goes into the details of the report’s topics.
+Then the special report ends by asking readers to watch a video that goes into the details of the report’s topics.

-Then the video ends on asking viewers to register for a webinar that goes even deeper into the discussed topics.
+Then the video ends by asking viewers to register for a webinar that goes even deeper into the discussed topics.

 And what do you think sells the next step.

 Your knowledge and personality at the webinar.
 Yes, you need both expertise and personality.

 And all the steps are measurable and can be improved.

 Yes, you can use butt-naked content (remember fish bait) in your materials, but since you invest in creating them anyway, you might as well include all the vital copy elements (fishing gear), so your new content can be called an investment, not just a cost.